Sam Houston State University College of Osteopathic Medicine

 Sam Houston State University College of Osteopathic Medicine (SHSU-COM) is the medical school of Sam Houston State University in Conroe, Texas.
 Founded in 2019, the college confers the Doctor of Osteopathic Medicine (D.O.) degree.
 The campus consists of a five-story, 107,000 square-foot building on 7.3 acres.
-SHSU-COM has received pre-accreditation from the American Osteopathic Association's (AOA) Commission on Osteopathic College Accreditation (COCA).
+In 2024, SHSU-COM received full Accreditation with Exceptional Outcomes from the American Osteopathic Association's (AOA) Commission on Osteopathic College Accreditation (COCA).
 The college employs 20 full-time clinical faculty, 17 full-time biomedical science faculty, and 37 staff members.